CyberianIce/Transmute/README.md

 # TEST REPO
-This repo is ment to be used only for testing purposes for git client development.
+This repo is meant to be used only for testing purposes for git client development.